kalhusak/GITar-Hero/README.md

-# GUItar Hero
+# GITar Hero

-Educational web game learning the basics of GIT
+Educational web game learning the basics of Git